Back

 In a competitive job market, your company needs to stand out as a great place to work.
 An unlimited PTO policy can be seen as a vote of confidence in your employees and a draw for job candidates who prefer more time off over more money.

-Why Unlimited PTO is Bad
+Cons: Why is Unlimited PTO Bad?

-Unlimited PTO Is Never Really Unlimited
+Con: Unlimited PTO is Never Really Unlimited

 Think of it this way: would you approve of an employee taking 6 months off?
 How about 3 months?
 2 months?
 Even 6 weeks?
 If it were you requesting it, would your manager approve?
 How would your coworkers feel?